MX8Pro/anem/README.md

 ```

 The interface supports light and dark themes and uses Bootstrap-inspired styling for a more professional look.
-The latest redesign introduces a sidebar-driven layout, animated status updates, and a collapsible results panel for a more dynamic experience.
+The latest redesign introduces an accent-colored top bar with a quick theme toggle, a sidebar-driven layout, animated status updates, and a collapsible results panel for a more dynamic experience.

 ### Fonts